Terms and conditions

 - 2 light short trousers and two long light hunting trousers

-- Good light hat/cap against the sun.
+- Good light hat/cap in khaki colours to protect against the sun.

 - Comfortable light hunting shoes.